-Stakeholder identification is an initial phase in project management.
-Typically, stakeholders can be defined as the individuals, groups, and/or organizations who can affect or be affected by a project.
+Stakeholder identification is the first step in project management, coming before Stakeholder analysis.
+Typically, key stakeholders can be defined as the individuals, groups, and/or organizations who can affect or be affected by a project.
 They can be categorized as primary, secondary, internal, external, junior, senior, etc. They often influence projects with their expectations and needs.
-There can be many stakeholders depending on the type, scope, and complexity of the project.
-For successful project management, key project stakeholders should be identified and managed in order to satisfy their requirements.
-In this article, we will review the stakeholder identification techniques and the processes used for that purpose.
-Understanding the importance of stakeholder identification techniques will increase the efficiency of your stakeholder analysis and management system.
+There can be many types of stakeholders depending on the effects, outcomes, scope, and complexity of the project.

 What is a Stakeholder?